vinealvees/mongodb-to-docdb/README.md

 # Migrating from MongoDB to Amazon DocumentDB

 This project has intention to create all resources needed for Migrating from [MongoDB to Amazon DocumentDB Tutorial](https://docs.aws.amazon.com/dms/latest/sbs/chap-mongodb2documentdb.html).

-## Demo

-Insira um gif ou um link de alguma demonstração
+All resources use the VPC Default and no settings need to be done if you use it.

 ## Deploy